M Countdown: Official hosts

 In February 2010, Mnet announced a new group of eight emcees, comprising select members from 2PM, 2AM, CNBLUE, and MBLAQ.
 Nicknamed "MCD GUYZ", they hosted the show in subgroups of three or four at a time.
 This marked the first time M Countdown deviated from its tradition of having 1–2 fixed presenters.

 Following Key's departure as host on April 13, 2017, M Countdown announced the implementation of a "special MC system" of guest presenters since a permanent replacement had not yet been decided.
 The first "new" hosts selected were girl group singers Hani from EXID, and Kyulkyung and Nayoung from Pristin—they appeared on the April 20 broadcast.

 Between April 2018 and March 2019, the show was hosted by a "Global MC Crew" of idols who spoke various foreign languages.

-Following Nam's departure as host in 2023, on the January 19 episode, M Countdown announced Joohoney of Monsta X as the show's new co-host on January 27.
-He will begin MC duties effective the February 23 broadcast.
-In the interim, (G)-Idle bandmate Song Yuqi, and HueningKai of Tomorrow X Together served as special MC's alongside Miyeon on the February 2 and 9 episodes respectively.

 M Countdown chart

-Chart rankings are calculated by combining the following for a total of 11,000 points:
+Chart rankings are calculated by combining the following for a total of 12,000 points: